-All directors, officers, and employees of ENW shall at all times and in all daily activities act strictly in accordance with the Charter, and work towards achieving the corporate goals that the Charter defines.
-Specifically, we educate our directors, officers, and employees on the following points regarding groups engaged in organized criminal activity, such as corporate racketeers and organized crime groups.
-ENW should never provide any kind of benefit or advantage to such groups.
+All directors, officers, and employees of ENW shall at all times and in all daily activities act strictly in accordance with the Charter, and work towards

 - Under the Japanese Companies Act, it is prohibited to provide benefit or any kind of benefit or advantage to such groups. - ENW should not associate with or enter into any kind of relationship with any form of advantage to any specific shareholders.
 Depending on the circumstances, there are various forms of requirements for benefit or advantage.
 The request for such benefit or advantage is in itself prohibited under the law. - To entertain any form of request from any organized crime group is a violation of the Charter and any director, officer, or employee found to be entertaining such requests may be charged with breach of trust. - If any of the aforementioned situations come to the knowledge or attention of an officer or employee, it shall be reported promptly to the Compliance Counter (a tool designated to help employees seeking compliance advice and reporting).